Pop-Up Dynamo!: Composition and style

-"You Hurt the One You Love the Most" was co-written by Gessle with German producer Giorgio Tuinfort, who had previously worked with artists including Michael Jackson, Whitney Houston and Lady Gaga.
+"You Hurt the One You Love the Most" was co-written by Gessle with Dutch producer Giorgio Tuinfort, who had previously worked with artists including Michael Jackson, Whitney Houston and Lady Gaga.
 The song was written in February 2020 after Tuinfort commented during a writing session that he wanted to compose a song in the vein of Roxette's 1988 single "Listen to Your Heart".
 Gessle was initially dismissive and said he "laughed at bit" at the idea, but described the song as "beautiful".
 Numerous reviews favourably compared it to "Listen to You Heart".
 "Watch Me Come Undone" is a mid-tempo synth-pop ballad that features Dea Norberg singing lead vocals on the chorus.

 Gessle wrote the majority of "The Craziest Thing" in February 2021, but said he struggled to write a chorus for the song.
 The eventual chorus was taken from an unreleased demo he co-wrote with Swedish musician Eddie Jonsson in the mid-1980s.
 Gessle said producers Öfwerman and Börjeson turned the song into an "80's bonanza ... with orchestra hits and everything.
 It made me laugh but I liked it."
 Barometern compared the track to the work of the Pet Shop Boys, as did Renowned for Sound, who also compared it to Kylie Minogue and the theme to the video game Mortal Kombat.
 "Debris" was written in June 2019, with its demo recorded at Tits & Ass Studio in the summer of 2020.
 The album version features vocals from Helena Josefsson and Dea Norberg in the chorus, with Lundquist performing Ondes Martenot.